microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/7-list-task-function.md

 }
 ```

-This function is a bit more simple than its siblings since it doesn't need to write in our file.
+This function is a bit more simple than its siblings since it doesn't need to write to the file.
 We
 reuse the `collect_tasks` helper function again, proving the point of our refactor.
 Then we check if
 the task vector is empty before attempting to list its contents.